-Dog fighting is a cruel animal blood sport where dogs are put on strict diets and training regimes, and the winning canine wins its owner some cash.
-Certain dogs are better at this sport, and most fighting dog breeds are medium sized with sturdy bodies, strong jaws and bite force.
-However, some of the most popular fighting dogs used in this disgraceful activity may surprise you.
+Dog fighting is a cruel animal blood sport where dogs are put on strict diets and training regimes, and the winning canine wins the owner cash.
+Some dogs were specifically bred for this sport, and most fighting dog breeds are medium sized with sturdy bodies, strong jaws and bite force.
+However, while you're familiar with some breeds known to this sport, other most popular fighting dogs used in this disgraceful activity may surprise you.

 Dog fighting goes back centuries…